lquatrin/i3d21/assignment_7.md

 ### Moving the scene

 As mentioned before, we can change the light source or material parameter to update the current renderer.
 It is also possible to change the current camera.
-For each new one, we use the **look_at_view_transform** method, which receives 3 parameters: the distance of the camera from the object, the elevation and the azimutal angle:
+For each new one, we use the **look_at_view_transform** method, which receives 3 parameters: the distance of the camera from the object, the elevation and the azimutal angle.

-TODO: find a representative picture

 Changing these parameters will generate different images of the current mesh:

 <img src="imgs/a7/3_1.png" width="30%">